 All studies reported that on average patients (obese or otherwise) experienced functional improvements compared to their preoperative levels.
 (Collins et al. 2012).
 Those with a BMI of more than 40 tend to have less functional improvement than patients with lower BMIs.
 Improvement may also take longer.

 Obesity is associated with other medical conditions such as cardiac disease, diabetes, breathing difficulties and cancer.
 These alone increase the risk of complications.
 Overweight patients undergoing knee replacement have an increased risk of medical peri-operative complications.
 These include infection, wound healing problems, respiratory complications and venous thromboembolism.
 The joint replacement itself might be expected to wear out faster and there may also be a faster loosening of the implant from the bone.
 (Spicer et al. 2001).

 There are many reasons to lose weight before a knee replacement.
-The key three are:
+Three key reasons are:

-3. The forces on the new joint.
-Replaced joints can eventually wear out and the forces going through the join is immense (several times body weight).
+Replaced joints can eventually wear out and the forces going through the joint is immense (several times body weight).
 The good news is small improvements in fitness and reduction in weight can result in significant reductions in those forces.

 The true effect that obesity has on joints is only now becoming clear.
 For those with a BMI of more than 36, there is a 14 times increase in the incidence of knee osteoarthritis.

 Two out of three adults are overweight or obese.
 Obesity is a risk factor for some of the most serious chronic diseases, including diabetes, heart disease, high blood pressure, stroke, cancer and osteoarthritis.